Multi-Task Learning with Multi-Query Transformer for Dense Prediction: Abstract

 \section{Abstract}

 Previous multi-task dense prediction studies developed complex pipelines such as multi-modal distillations in multiple stages or searching for task relational contexts for each task.
-The core insight beyond these methods is to maximize the mutual effects between each task.
-Inspired by the recent query-based Transformers, we propose a simpler pipeline named Multi-Query Transformer (MQTransformer) that is equipped with multiple queries from different tasks to facilitate the reasoning among multiple tasks and simplify the cross task pipeline.
+The core insight beyond these methods is to maximize the mutual effects of each task.
+Inspired by the recent query-based Transformers, we propose a simple pipeline named Multi-Query Transformer (MQTransformer) that is equipped with multiple queries from different tasks to facilitate the reasoning among multiple tasks and simplify the cross-task interaction pipeline.
 Instead of modeling the dense per-pixel context among different tasks, we seek a task-specific proxy to perform cross-task reasoning via multiple queries where each query encodes the task-related context.
-The MQTransformer is composed of three key components: shared encoder, cross task attention and shared decoder.
-We first model each task with a task-relevant and scale-aware query, and then both the image feature output by the feature extractor and the task-relevant query feature are fed into the shared encoder, thus encoding the query feature from the image feature.
-Secondly, we design a cross task attention module to reason the dependencies among \textit{multiple tasks and feature scales} from two perspectives including different tasks of the same scale and different scales of the same task.
-Then we use a shared decoder to gradually refine the image features with the reasoned query features from different tasks.
-Extensive experiment results on two dense prediction datasets (NYUD-v2 and PASCAL-Context) show that the proposed method is an effective approach and achieves the state-of-the-art result.
-Code will be available.
+The MQTransformer is composed of three key components: shared encoder, cross-task query attention module and shared decoder.
+We first model each task with a task-relevant query.
+Then both the task-specific feature output by the feature extractor and the task-relevant query are fed into the shared encoder, thus encoding the task-relevant query from the task-specific feature.
+Secondly, we design a cross-task query attention module to reason the dependencies among multiple task-relevant queries; this enables the module to only focus on the query-level interaction.
+Finally, we use a shared decoder to gradually refine the image features with the reasoned query features from different tasks.
+Extensive experiment results on two dense prediction datasets (NYUD-v2 and PASCAL-Context) show that the proposed method is an effective approach and achieves state-of-the-art results.
+Code and models are available at \url{https://github.com/yangyangxu0/MQTransformer}.